 - the exchange of nutrients between the mulch and the soil

-However, mulch isn’t usually as nutritive as a beautifully made compost.
+Mulch isn’t usually as nutritive as a beautifully made compost.
 Always add mulch, it’s wonderful!
 However, if you need active feeding to specific plants (like hungry vegetables), then you’re going to want to learn to produce a good compost.

 A lot of people like to simply dump their compostable materials where they’d like the compost to do it’s work, especially with grass clippings.
-You can compost that way successfully – it’s called trench composting
+You can compost that way successfully – it’s called trench composting.

 However, to get grass from green to compost, certain elements are temporarily stolen from the soil to break down the compost’s composition, most notably nitrogen.
 That is a round about way of saying, consider before you dump!